12 Items You Need To Know To Understand Día De Muertos

-Día de Muertos is a holiday that dates back to the Spanish Conquest: It’s a merging of different pre-Hispanic traditions that honored the cycle of life and death, and the imposition of Catholicism.
+Día de Muertos is a holiday that dates back to the Spanish Conquest: It’s a merging of different pre-Hispanic traditions that honored the cycle of life and death, which were later influenced by the imposition of Catholicism.
 Pre-Columbian cultures celebrated many rites related to death, and after the arrival of the Spaniards, these celebrations took on new forms that attract attention from around the globe.
-The Day of the Dead takes place on November 2nd and, due to its distinctly religious background, is also known as All Souls Day.
+The Day of the Dead takes place on November 2 and, due to its distinctly religious background, is also known as All Souls’ Day.

 As with other important religious celebrations, there are several key elements for this celebration.
 Here are 12 items that you have to know to fully understand this celebration of life and death.